-For the person living in a concrete jungle for over 8 months due to the coronavirus lockdown, it may get suffocating.
+For the person living in a concrete jungle due to the coronavirus lockdown, it may get suffocating.
 To break this monotony of city life, a good idea would be to set out towards a rural setting and live beside a farm.
 India being an agrarian country, there isn’t a lack of farms here either.
 So, a farmstay would be an ideal way to unwind.

-A farmstay means just that – staying in an actual farm.
+You may be wondering what a farmstay is.
+A farmstay means just that – staying at an actual farm.
 Not just that, you could also try your hand at some of the activities and appreciate the hard work it takes so that there’s food on your table.

 ZeroStay Farmstay, Kanatal

 If you’ve ever dreamed of having a home in the pretty Garhwal Himalayas, you could have just that (for a short while, at least) at ZeroStay Farmstay.
-It is located in the quaint village of Kanatal, Uttarakhand, which overlooks the towns of Tehri, Chamba and Dhanaulti and the popular Mussoorie.
+It’s located in the quaint village of Kanatal, Uttarakhand, which overlooks the towns of Tehri, Chamba, Dhanaulti, and the popular Mussoorie.
 The best part is that Kanatal isn’t still under the tourist radar, so you can have your isolated vacation at ZeroStay Farmstay.
-Here, you can live amongst orchards, farms and lush green forests in an eco-friendly cottage – thus experiencing the Himalayas in their purest form.
+Here, you can live amongst orchards, farms, and lush green forests in an eco-friendly cottage – thus experiencing the Himalayas in their purest form.

 Taking into consideration the pandemic, the best part about staying in ZeroStay Farmstay is that whether you’re going alone or with a group (the cottage can accommodate a maximum of 6 guests), you’ll have the entire farmstay to yourself.
-Remember to have warm clothes as Kanatal tends to get cold.
+Remember to have warm clothes as this hill station tends to get cold.

 Things To Do: